 Meta Verified is Coming.
 Get it Right With the Right Strategy

-It’s only a matter of time before Meta launches paid verification for businesses.
+As of late September 2023, Meta will launch paid verification for businesses in the coming weeks.
 Meta Verified can offer businesses new tools to grow their social media and reach their audiences.
-At the same time, there’s also a risk of imposter accounts creating a PR crisis.
+At the same time, there’s a risk of imposter accounts creating a PR crisis.